Japanese knives are first and foremost, traditional pieces of cutlery.

 Their design, manufacturing process, and maintenance are all linked to traditional Japanese methods, and whilst technological advancements and increased popularity in the Western world are influencing these knives, it can sometimes be difficult to know how to properly choose or maintain a Japanese knife.

-One particular issue that people face is how best to sharpen a Japanese knife and more specifically, whether you can use an electric knife sharpener on a Japanese chef knife.
+One particular issue that people face is how best to sharpen knives and more specifically, whether you can use an electric and automatic knife sharpener on a Japanese chef knife.

 You can use an electric knife sharpener on a Japanese chef knife provided the knife has a double bevel edge.
 An electric knife sharpener will allow the user to consistently sharpen the knife at the correct sharpening angle however the main drawback is that these sharpeners are very abrasive and will wear down the edge of your blade in the long run.